 There are other ways in which the overrun and overcome model of “survival of the fittest” blinds its holder to the actual workings of social and ecological relationships.
 In terms of this model, there is no benefit in being vulnerable to others.
 But in human societies, the links between vulnerability and bonding bring us culture itself.
 Just as the long dependency period of human children allows them to learn their culture, the physical vulnerability of elders puts them in a position to pass on cultural information.

 As an added note to those who would link survival of the fittest to the sociobiological perspective that sees natural behavior primarily motivated by passing one’s genes around, there is the fact that in some societies social fathering is more important than genetic fathering.
-That is, identifying the actual genetic father of a child is of little consequence, and the man who nurtures a child and passes on personal has the real status as “father”.
+That is, identifying the actual genetic father of a child is of little consequence, and the man who nurtures a child and passes on personal experience and knowledge has the real status as “father”.

 Humans are not the only ones to whom things other than physical strength count in the social arena.
 Dog and wolf packs will often defer to an older, more experienced animal in spite of its relative physical weakness or smaller stature.